ericjfenton/calculator/README.md

      zero for input of zero.
 Starting zero is replaced by other digits.
 Additional digits are added to end.
 Display of commas or numbers with decimal not yet added.
 Passed
 5. Program includes method to convert string to number.
-Fail
+Passed (preceed with +, doesn't work with commas, works with negatives and decimals)
 6. Program includes method to convert number to string.
 Passed (toString())
 7. Program includes method (for backspace) to delete last digit.
 Passed (text.slice(0,-1))
 7a.
 Backspace key deletes last digit.
 No change if 0 is displayed.
 Passed
 8. Entry of "1 + 1 =" results in output of 2.
-Fail
+Passed
 9. Entry of "2 - 1 =" results in output of 1.
 Fail
 10. Entry of "1 - 2 =" results in output of -1.
 Fail
 11. Addition of very large numbers results in "overflow" in display.
-Fail
+Passed
 12. Entry of "2 x 3" results in output of 6.
 Fail
 13. Multiplication of very large numbers results in "overflow."
 Fail
 14. Entry of "6 / 2" results in 3.
 Fail